Skip Navigation

 • Therapists are also subject to ongoing quality improvement, monitoring, and client feedback throughout their tenure at BetterHelp.

-All therapists have obtained at minimum a master’s degree in their field and are experienced and accredited as:
+All therapists have obtained, at minimum, a master's degree in their field and are experienced, accredited, and licensed as at least one of the following:

 • Psychologists

-In addition, therapists have been qualified and certified by their state’s professional board; they have at least 3 years and 1,000 hours of hands-on experience prior to joining; after joining BetterHelp, they regularly go through peer review, results monitoring, and ongoing training and support; and they each have a mentor to help guide them through the BetterHelp process.
+In addition, BetterHelp’s therapists are qualified and licensed in their state; they have at least three years and 1,000 hours of hands-on experience prior to joining.
+Also, after joining BetterHelp, they regularly go through peer review, results monitoring, and ongoing training and support, and they each have a mentor to help guide them through the BetterHelp process.

-BetterHelp sets high standards for therapists who utilize its platform.
-While it maintains that it’s not responsible for patient-counselor interactions – BetterHelp is simply the platform – the company clearly makes a good faith effort to ensure the therapists are not only accredited and experienced but highly rated as well.
+BetterHelp sets high standards for therapists who take patients through its platform.
+While the company maintains that it's not responsible for patient-counselor interactions — BetterHelp simply acts as the liaison between you two — the company makes a good faith effort to ensure the therapists are not only accredited and experienced but highly rated as well.

 How much does BetterHelp cost?